23 Stirling–St Andrews: Decline and withdrawal

-Aftermath
+Replacement services

-On 14 September 2020, First Scotland East introduced a new service numbered X53 which operates on the same route as the number 23, between Stirling and Kinross.
-It serves areas, notably Muckhart, that would otherwise have no bus service.
-Residents in Gateside have complained about the loss of bus services to St Andrews.
+On 14 September 2020, First Scotland East introduced a new service numbered X53 as a partial replacement, operating on the same route as the number 23 between Stirling and Kinross approximately every two hours.
+It served areas, notably Muckhart, that would otherwise have no bus service.
+Residents in Gateside complained about the loss of bus services to St Andrews.

-9 January 2022: Service X53 between Stirling and Kinross was withdrawn, meaning passengers have to get service 52 to Tillicoultry then 202 (Stagecoach) to Kinross.
+In November 2021, First announced that the route would be suspended in January unless more drivers became available to operate it.
+In early December, local MSP Mark Ruskell met with First to discuss the withdrawal of the route, with First continuing to cite a lack of drivers as the reason for withdrawal, and the planned withdrawal of the route was discussed during a debate in the Scottish Parliament on 15 December 2021.
+However, on 20 December, First confirmed that the route would be withdrawn as planned.
+The X53 route was withdrawn on 10 January 2022 during a timetable change that also saw the frequency of other routes reduced from half-hourly to hourly.

+A new replacement service, numbered 202, was introduced by Perth and Kinross Council and Bay Travel on 10 January 2022.
+It runs between Kinross and Tillicoultry, where passengers can change for the First Bus service 52 to Stirling.

 Alternative services

 Today, the X24 service from Glasgow to St Andrews is significantly quicker than the number 23.
 However, it does not travel via Stirling or Kinross.
 To get this service, one would have to get service 38 from Stirling bus Station to Falkirk, getting off at Forth Valley Royal Hospital for the change to St Andrews.